Skip to main content

 Generating a Token with Set Expiration Time

-3. Copy the access token and store it in a secure location.
+3. For the new Active token, click Copy next to the token value (or copy the value safely another way) and store it in a secure location.

 Using the token: